zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_map - map a formula api json to this model formula object
         \-- ref - map a ref api json to this model ref object
         \-- source - map a source api json to this model source object
+        \-- value - map a numeric value api json to this model value object
         \-- verb - map a verb api json to this model verb object
     \-- import_mapper
         \-- component - import a view component from a JSON object